 The decision underlines the risks of informal contracting in fast‑moving commercial negotiations, particularly in sectors such as sports and media rights where timing is critical.
 Key takeaways include:

-DAZN is a clear reminder that, in the digital age, informality does not mean reduced legal risk.
-Contracts can be formed long before a formal agreement is signed.
+DAZN is a clear reminder that contracts can be formed long before a formal agreement is signed, even in informal circumstances.

 Managing negotiations carefully, and being clear about when you do (and do not) intend to be legally bound, can make all the difference in avoiding expensive surprises later on.